What Is Asbestos?

 Secondary Asbestos Exposure

-Manufacturers have used asbestos to make a wide variety of products since at least the late 1800s, according to a joint report from the National Cancer Institute and the National Institutes of Health.
+Many manufacturers have been using asbestos to make a wide variety of products since at least the late 1800s, according to a joint report from the NCI and the National Institutes of Health (NIH).

-The companies listed below produced, sold, or distributed asbestos-containing products:
+The companies listed below produced, sold, or distributed asbestos products:

 - A&I Corporation